xenforo-ltd/docs/docs/templating-language.md

 ```html
 <xf:js  src="myaddon/vendor/scripts/myjs_file.js"  />
 ```
-The JS tag takes the following arguments:
+The JS tag takes the following attributes:

 -   `src` - The JS file to include in the template.
 -   `prod` - The JS file to include in the template, only for production mode.